simonis/GraalJsTest/GraalPython.md

 runpy.run_module('pip', run_name='__main__', alter_sys=True)"
 ```

 Notice that the bundled `pip` version is already patched for GraalPy.
 I.e. `GRAALPY_JVM_STANDALONE/lib/python3.11/ensurepip/_bundled/pip-23.2.1-py3-none-any.whl` corresponds to the original, upstream version of [`pip-23.2.1-py3-none-any.whl`](https://pypi.org/project/pip/23.2.1/#files) with the patches from [`graalpython/lib-graalpython/patches/pip-23.2.1.patch`](https://github.com/oracle/graalpython/blob/release/graal-vm/25.0/graalpython/lib-graalpython/patches/pip-23.2.1.patch) applied to it (plus the additional, empty `pip-23.2.1.dist-info/GRAALPY_MARKER` file added to it).
-There exists a script called [`scripts/repack-bundled-wheels.sh`](https://github.com/oracle/graalpython/blob/release/graal-vm/25.0/scripts/repack-bundled-wheels.sh) in the GraalPy repository which is supposed to do this repackaging, but it depends on the `python-import` branch, which is currently not present in the public GraalPy repository.
+There exists a script called [`scripts/repack-bundled-wheels.sh`](https://github.com/oracle/graalpython/blob/release/graal-vm/25.0/scripts/repack-bundled-wheels.sh) in the GraalPy repository which is supposed to do this repackaging, but it depends on the `python-import` branch, which is currently not present in the public GraalPy repository (see [graalpython issue 536](https://github.com/oracle/graalpython/issues/536)).

 One of the changes in the GraalPy-specific version of `pip` is in the [`_install_wheel()`](https://github.com/pypa/pip/blob/4a79e65cb6aac84505ad92d272a29f0c3c1aedce/src/pip/_internal/operations/install/wheel.py#L432) function, where the following code has been added:
 ```patch